4/15/11

 "I am enough of an artist to draw freely upon my imagination.
 Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world." - Albert Einstein.

 Remember the good die young, and too many of them in Iraq, Vietnam and other foolishness.
+There is no single solution to a multi-faced problem.
+We must listen and help people on a personal and situational basis.

 Few people understand that a complaint is a gift.
 I wish more people would buy more copies of my book The Reports of Sir Edward Coke in Verse.
 At only $58 it is cheap!
 Your friends who receive it as a gift will view it as a token of your esteem and your enemies will view it as salt in old wounds because nobody finds it interesting.
 All I want is sales!